allo-protocol/allo-v2/contracts/strategies/allocation/direct-grants-committee/README.md

 If the vote makes it so that it is mathematically impossible for the proposal to hit >= the `acceptanceThreshold` with yes votes the remaining `committee` members, then the proposal is marked as `rejected`.

 #### `generatePayouts()`
 The pool admin can transfer an accepted proposal to the distribution process by calling the `generatePayouts` function.
 Any proposal marked as `accepted` is considered eligible to begin the distribution process.
+The proposal is recorded as eligible to receive their `amountRequested`.

 ### Custom Functions
 These are functions that are called via the allocation strategy contract.